m6n3/diffusion-pytorch/README.md

 # diffusion-pytorch
-Denoising Diffusion Probabilistic Models in pytorch
+Denoising Diffusion Probabilistic Models in pytorch.

-todos:
-  - proper support for gpu/device
+This is an instructional implementation of diffusion model, where one of the goal was ease of understanding.
+To achieve this, comprehensive comments accompany each tensor, providing information about their shape.
+Additionally, every module is equipped with a unit test.

 ## Usage